xxoolm/LuaNode/README.md

 sudo mount -t vboxsf share /mnt/share
 ```

-Note: if you mount failed, check that is `vboxsf` exist.
-Type common `lsmod | grep vboxsf` in the terminal.
+Note: if you mount failed, check whether the module `vboxsf` is exist by execute commond `lsmod | grep vboxsf`.
 If nothing found, maybe the `Guest Additions` are not installed correctly.
+Try to install that again or upgrade your VirtualBox to the latest version.

   - 4. Download tool chain: esp-open-sdk; Before downloading, make sure that the `git` has been installed, if not, install it by `sudo apt-get install git`.
 I create path `/opt/esp-open-sdk` and then install to sdk to it; Execute the following commond to download sdk: